 - Paint Tray

-Step 1: Clean your patio surface very well.
+First, clean your patio surface very well.
 If you have a pressure washer—use it.
 If not, go the old fashion route like Jon did and scrub the floor with soapy water and a scrub brush.
 Make sure you let the surface dry completely before you start the project.

-Step 2: Once your surface is dry, using a measuring tape mark the floor with a chalk line, evenly space out your design.
+Once your surface is dry, using a measuring tape mark the floor with a chalk line, evenly space out your design.

-Step 3: Once the surface is measured and marked, begin applying ScotchBlue™ Painter’s Tape for Exterior Surfaces (2097).
+Once the surface is measured and marked, begin applying ScotchBlue™ Painter’s Tape for Exterior Surfaces (2097).
 We decided to let the tape overlap to allow for the square design in the middle of the lines.
 We love the look it gave, but of course you can decide to do whatever design tickles your fancy.

 Make sure you smooth out the tape as best as you can.
 Especially on textured surfaces this helps.